jcwearn/pro_controller_watch/README.md

 # Pro Controller Watcher
-A Simple ruby script used to monitor the availabilty of the Nintendo Switch Pro Controller on Amazon.
+A simple ruby script used to monitor the availabilty of the [Nintendo Switch Pro Controller](https://www.amazon.com/dp/B01NAWKYZ0/) on Amazon.

 ## Dependecies